top of page

 Here, I’m shooting for a basic list: Pigs, Camels, Thumper, Tom and Jerry, Dogs, Horses, Felines, Shellfish, Lizards, Bear, Squidward, Monkeys, Vultures, believe me, I could go on for quite a bit.

-What unclean animals have in common is their questionable eating habits.
+What did unclean animals have in common?
+It was because of their questionable eating habits.
 Such as eating already dead animals, eating decayed matter, hunting the weakest (usually the sickest or weakest) of the herd, meat eaters in general, or even yummier to think about are the ones that eat poo, whether their own or others.
 The common theme is that the stuff being eaten would make a human sick.

 “The rabbit, though it chews the cud, does not have a divided hoof; it is unclean for you.”